 In a separate bowl, combine flour, baking soda, baking powder, cinnamon and salt.
 Add the flour mixture to the butter mixture and beat on low until just combined.
 Stir in the oats, coconut, carrots and walnuts by hand.

+See note below regarding the option to chill the dough.
 Scoop the dough evenly into 2 teaspoon sized mounds and place a couple inches apart on the cookie sheets.
 You want to ensure that the cookies will be similar in size since the cookies will be sandwiched.

 Bake for 9-11 minutes, until golden brown and still slightly soft in the center.
 Rotate your cookie sheets halfway through the baking time to ensure even baking.
 Cool the cookies completely on the baking sheets and fill with frosting.